agents¶

 postgres; replace the generatedDATABASE_URIvalue before use

-For add-mcp, --where repo resolves to <git-root>/.stackops/mcp.json.
+For add-mcp, --source repo or -S repo resolves to <git-root>/.stackops/mcp.json.

 agents add-mcp --help

-agents add-mcp postgres,filesystem --agent codex,copilot,pi --scope local
+agents add-mcp postgres,filesystem --agent codex,copilot,agy,oz,pi --scope local

 agents add-mcp caveman --agent codex --scope local

-agents add-mcp --edit --where library
+agents add-mcp --edit -S library

 Browser Automation¶